-If executed by a solicitor for the enforcement credit, evidence of satisfaction of the debt is required see Part 12 esp. clause [12-2060]
+If executed by a solicitor for the enforcement credit, evidence of satisfaction of the debt is required see Part 12

 Example 9 - Request to Register Satisfaction of Writ of Execution

 Collection of information from this form is authorised by legislation and is used to maintain publicly searchable records.
 For more information see the Department's website.